wacncontent/CustomizeTool/addCommentOutput/articles/event-hubs/event-hubs-availability-and-support-faq.md

 ## Pricing information

-For complete information about Event Hubs pricing, see the [Event Hubs pricing details](/home/features/event-hubs/#price).
+For <!-- deleted by customization complete --> information about Event Hubs pricing, see the [Event Hubs pricing details](/home/features/event-hubs/#price).

 ## How are Event Hubs ingress events calculated?